mowerther/iop_nns/README.md

 The uncertainty is predominantly aleatoric (inherent to the observations).
 Therefore, increasing the number of measurements from the same distribution does not enhance model accuracy.
 Similarly, selecting a different neural network architecture, trained on the same data, is unlikely to significantly improve retrieval accuracy.
 Instead, we propose that advancement in IOP estimation through neural networks lies in integrating the physical principles of IOPs into model architectures, thereby creating physics-informed neural networks.

 ## Overview

 ### `pnn` module
-Most of the functionalities used for data handling, model training, and analysis have been refactored into the [`pnn`](pnn) module.
+Most of the functionalities related to data handling, model training, and analysis have been refactored into the [`pnn`](pnn) module.
-This module handles all of the functionalities relating to constructing, training, testing, recalibrating, and applying the neural network models; analysing and visualising the model estimates; generating outputs for the paper.
+This module handles
+constructing, training, testing, recalibrating, and applying the neural network models; analysing and visualising the model estimates; generating outputs for the paper.
-A more detailed overview is provided in the [relevant documentation](pnn/README.md).
+A more detailed overview is provided in [its documentation](pnn/README.md).

 ### Scripts
-The code used to (re)produce the results in the paper is organised into multiple scripts within the top-level folder Detailed descriptions of the various scripts are provided in the following sections.
+The code used to (re-)produce the results in the paper is organised into multiple scripts within the top-level folder.
+Detailed descriptions of the various scripts are provided in the following sections.
-All scripts use argparse, meaning you can obtain instructions on their usage using the help flag `-h`, e.g.:
+All scripts use `argparse`, meaning the help flag `-h` is available, e.g.:
 ```console
 python train_nn.py -h
 ```